d-kozak/ipk-proj2/README.md

 * ./test.sh - test file demonstrating the funcionality

-* ./create_test_dirs.sh - helper script which creates the structure for testing which looks as following
+* ./create_test_dirs.sh - helper script which creates the structure for testing, which looks as following
-		./testdir - root directory
+	* ./testdir - root directory
-		./testdir/server - executable file starting the server ./testdir/client{1-9} - directories for individual clients
+	* ./testdir/server - executable file starting the server
+	* ./testdir/client{1-9} - directories for individual clients
-		./testdir/testfiles - directory with files used in testing
+	* ./testdir/testfiles - directory with files used in testing

 * ./testfiles/* - files used in testing
 * ./Makefile